edgelesssys/contrast/docs/docs/examples/vault.md

 which is embedded in a certificate extension and must match the target endpoint.
 As previously noted, updating the `workloadSecretID` after initializing the LUKS device will make it inaccessible, due to a mismatch in the derived encryption key.
-Therefore, it is critical to ensure that the `workloadSecretID` is correctly aligned with the intended endpoint specified in Vault’s sealing configuration before the first `contrast set` is executed.
+Therefore, it's critical to ensure that the `workloadSecretID` is correctly aligned with the intended endpoint specified in Vault’s sealing configuration before the first `contrast set` is executed.